Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Baltimore's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).

-- The Ravens score 23.4 points per game, comparable to the 24.1 per outing the Steelers allow.
+- The Ravens rack up 23.4 points per game, comparable to the 24.1 per contest the Steelers allow.

-- Baltimore is 3-3 against the spread and 4-2 overall this season when the team records more than 24.1 points.
+- When Baltimore records more than 24.1 points, it is 3-3 against the spread and 4-2 overall.

-- When Baltimore amasses more than 359.9 yards, the team is 3-5 against the spread and 5-3 overall.
+- Baltimore is 3-5 against the spread and 5-3 overall when the team churns out over 359.9 yards.

-- The Ravens have turned the ball over 23 times this season, four more turnovers than the Steelers have forced (19).
+- The Ravens have turned the ball over four more times (23 total) than the Steelers have forced a turnover (19) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Steelers.